opennode/opennode-management/docs/source/intro.rst

 .. code-block:: sh

-  $ curl -s http://opennodecloud.com/download/oms-core-installer.sh | sh -s -- --target /opt/oms
+  $ curl -s http://opennodecloud.com/download/oms-core-installer.sh > oms-core-installer.sh
+  $ sh oms-core-installer.sh --target /opt/oms

 The installer will check if you have `python2.7`, otherwise it will tell you how to proceed by automatically installing a fresh python 2.7 with pythonbrew